 Western Consortium of Middle East Language Programs

-A series of workshops and seminars hosted at the University of Texas at Austin have brought together Middle East langauge educators from around the US to engage in language program evaluation training and capacity building.
-The events were sponsored by the NFLRC, NMELRC, and the Western Consortium of University Centers of the Middle East and sought to enhance the capabilities of Middle East langauge instructors in evaluation and assessment.
+A series of workshops and seminars hosted at the University of Texas at Austin has brought together Middle East langauge educators from around the US to engage in language program evaluation training and capacity building.
+The events were sponsored by the NFLRC, NMELRC, and the Western Consortium of University Centers of the Middle East and sought to enhance the capabilities of Middle East language instructors in evaluation and assessment.